Can “Undue Influence” Jeopardize an Estate Gift?

 • Whether the gift was concealed from others

-• Whether the gift was consistent or inconsistent with prior declarations and planning of the donor
+• Whether the gift was consistent with the donor’s prior plans

 • The donor’s age, physical condition, and mental health

-• Whether the donor had independent advice (ideally, by an attorney who is not a member of the donee church)
+• Whether the donor had independent legal advice

 Richard R. Hammar is an attorney, CPA and author specializing in legal and tax issues for churches and clergy.